tarikalim/Blog-App/readme.md

 - Swagger UI

 Frontend:

 - HTML
 - CSS
 - JavaScript

 ## About the Project

 - Main objective of the project is to develop a modern backend API that securely handles user authentication and authorization for a blog application.
 - Flask factory pattern is used to create the application instance.
 - The project is developed with a modular structure that allows for easy scaling and maintenance.
 - ORM (Object Relational Mapping) is used to interact with the database.
 - DTO (Data Transfer Object) pattern is used to transfer data between the frontend and backend.
-- Services are used to handle business logic and separate it from the controllers.
+- Services are used to handle business logic and separate it from the API layer.
 - API layer is used to handle requests and responses.
 - Specified exception handlers are used to handle exceptions and errors.
 - Custom decorators are used to handle user authentication and authorization.
-- JWT (JSON Web Token) is used to securely handle user authentication and authorization.

 ## Features

 - User registration and login
 - User authentication and authorization
 - Create, read, update, and delete blog posts